google/comprehensive-rust/src/structs/field-shorthand.md

 ```

 <details>
- Key Points:

-* This slide illustrates short-hand syntax, by initiating the fields in a struct with similar-named variables.
+* Point out the syntax that is used inside the `new` function.
+To show a comparison you can also rewrite the struct definition using non-shorthand syntax.
 * The `impl` block is where the boilerplate functions are defined.
 Later slides talk about methods in more detail.
-* This might be a good time to demonstrate function update syntax while pointing out the effects that the borrowing mechanism has on the original data sources.
+* Use function update syntax to define a new structure using `peter`.
+Note that the variable `peter` will no longer be accessible afterwards.
 * Note, you can use `{:#?}` while printing structs to change the readability of the output.

 </details>